Angus Taylor: Political career

-2013 Australian federal election

-Taylor's wife, Louise Clegg, stepped back from her career as a barrister and law lecturer to run Taylor's election campaign "with military precision and solid financial support."
+Taylor's wife, Louise Clegg, stepped back from her career as a barrister and law lecturer to run Taylor's election campaign "with military precision and solid financial support".
 Records show he made donations to his own campaign during 2012–2013.
 Under Coalition rules, the Nationals were also entitled to run a candidate against Taylor, but decided not to.
 Taylor was elected as Member for Hume with over 61% of the two-party preferred vote and over 54% of the primary vote.
 Taylor joined the Government benches under new Prime Minister Tony Abbott.
 In an interview early in his parliamentary career he said, "I hate, I mean really hate, fart-arsing around.
 I insist on getting things done.
 And yet that is what government specialises in.
 It specialises in fart-arsing.
 In stopping anything from happening, or insisting that the longest route is taken.
 I do delivery."

 Soon into his role as a backbencher, Taylor called for an overhaul to the Renewable energy target, which the Liberal Party had supported up to that point.
 He wrote and circulated a paper outlining how many renewable energy projects, in particular wind are increasing electricity costs, and proposed cheaper carbon reduction methods.
-He was particularly supportive of turning to natural gas as "a better way to reduce carbon emissions."
-At points he has used inflammatory language against supporters of windpower, describing them as "the new climate religion."
+He was particularly supportive of turning to natural gas as "a better way to reduce carbon emissions".
+At points he has used inflammatory language against supporters of windpower, describing them as "the new climate religion".
 As a speaker at the "Wind Power Fraud Rally" Taylor both criticised windpower while accepting the need to reduce emissions: I am not a climate sceptic.
 For 25 years, I have been concerned about how rising carbon dioxide emissions might have an impact on our climate.
 It remains a concern of mine today.
 I do not have a vendetta against renewables.
 My grandfather was William Hudson – he was the first Commissioner and Chief Engineer of the Snowy Scheme, Australia's greatest ever renewable scheme.
 He believed in renewables and renewables have been in my blood since the day I was born.

-Parliamentary work
+Early parliamentary roles

 Taylor began working on parliamentary committees on employment, trade and investment growth and public accounts.
 In these forums, he argued against increasing government debt, saying that Australia's long-term prosperity is characterised by high real wages and low inequality, and that only by increasing productivity and participation, will Australia's broad-based prosperity continue.
 Taylor was not given any portfolio by Abbott during this Parliament.
-The Australian Financial Review said that he had been "left to languish" which, The Guardian speculated, was because other MPs "had deeper political networks."
+The Australian Financial Review said that he had been "left to languish" which, The Guardian speculated, was because other MPs "had deeper political networks".

-Mobile-phone black spots were a prominent concern for people in the Southern Tablelands and Taylor said he was "determined to fix this."
-By 2015, funding had been secured for new towers in Wollondilly, one of 18 new towers for the region funded under round 1 of a Federal Program.
+Mobile-phone black spots were a prominent concern for people in the Southern Tablelands and Taylor said he was "determined to fix this".
+By 2015, funding had been secured for new towers in Wollondilly, one of 18 new towers for the region funded under round 1 of a federal program.